lanl/ThunderBoltz/README.md

 track electron transport (either via trajectories in the MC case, or through modeling of the EEDF) due to collisions with a stationary neutral background.

+## Manuals
+The ThunderBoltz C++ source code manual is found in the home directory ``tb_manual.pdf", and the Python API code manual is found in the home directory ``pytb_manual.pdf".

 ## Installation

 ### Clone the repository